Extracting Action Items from Meeting Transcripts

 Step 1: Define the Data Models

 First, let’s define the data structures for our tasks.
-Create a new BAML file called action_items.baml
+Create a new BAML file called action_items.baml and add these class definitions:

 These models define: